sybilhoangRG/support.balsamiq.com/content/sales/discounts.md

 ## Discounts for Resellers

-While we do offer discounts for Atlassian Partners, we do not offer reseller discounts.
+While we do offer discounts for Atlassian Solution Partners, we do not offer reseller discounts.
 Full information purchasing as a software reseller is found [here](/sales/resellers/).

 ---